-28 Jun Head Lice vs. Dandruff: How to Tell the Difference if its Lice or Dandruff
+28 Jun Head Lice vs. Dandruff – How to Tell the Difference if its Lice or Dandruff

 An itchy scalp can be indicative of a lot of things.
 It may be due to a skin condition such as dandruff or it may be due to unwelcome guests that have decided to take up residence in your scalp.
 By this we mean head lice.
 The difference between the two is not always easy to detect.
 However, it is vitally important to know the difference between the two sources of itching since knowing this difference can help the host know how to treat these conditions.